ZAUB1/rootkit-frt/doc/components.md

 ```

 ## Component body
-Component body is optional, although an empty component should only append in very specific cases
+Component body is optional, although an empty component should only render in very specific cases
 ### Linking
 ```javascript
 import { Component } from "&/core/controllers/component";